Welcome to Wise Stewardship

 Does financial planning sound good, but you’re not sure what it covers?
 Here’s a pretty comprehensive list of topics we will talk about:

 Risk Management.
-This term is often used simply as a synonym for “insurance,” but it is so much more: ample cash reserves, adequate savings rate, estate planning documents to care for your family, an appropriate investment portfolio.
+This term is often used simply as a synonym for “insurance,” but it is so much more: ample cash reserves, adequate savings rate, estate planning documents to care for your family, and an appropriate investment portfolio.

 Cash Flow Management.
 We review your income and expenses to determine how much or how little you are saving, how much you should be saving, and where.
 We can help you set up a system for saving that is automatic and makes it easy to stick to your plan.
 If you have debt, we can also advise you on how best to pay down debts.